Browns–Steelers rivalry: 2004–2019: The Ben Roethlisberger era

+2020–Present: The rivalry fully returns

 On January 3, 2021, the Browns entered Week 17 at home and would clinch a playoff spot with a win over the Steelers.
 The Steelers rested a few of their starters, with Rudolph starting as quarterback.
 The Browns won 24–22 despite a late Steelers rally; the Browns stopped a Pittsburgh two-point conversion attempt that would have tied the game.
 The win meant that the 11–5 Browns clinched the 6-seed and faced the Steelers in Pittsburgh for a rematch in the Wild Card Round.
+Pittsburgh fans took note, reigniting the Browns–Steelers rivalry in Pittsburgh.

 Prior to the playoff game, Steelers wide receiver JuJu Smith-Schuster was quoted as saying "The Browns is [sic] the Browns," implying they were the "same old Browns" and calling them "nameless grey faces."
 Several Cleveland players took Smith-Schuster's comments personally.
 Despite losing several coaches, including head coach Kevin Stefanski due to COVID-19, the Browns forced five Steelers turnovers, led 28–0 in the first quarter, and won 48–37 to advance to the divisional round.
 This was the Browns' first win at Heinz Field since 2003 and their first ever playoff win against the Steelers.

 The following season would be the last for quarterback Ben Roethlisberger as the Steelers would sweep the Browns, winning both games by a combined score of 41–24.
-The first victory was a 15–10 win in Cleveland on October 31st, and the second was a 26–14 victory on January 3rd at Heinz Field.
-After finishing with a disappointing 8–9 record to conclude the 2021 season, the Browns would trade quarterback Baker Mayfield to the Carolina Panthers for a conditional draft pick.
+The first victory was a 15–10 win in Cleveland on October 31, and the second was a 26–14 victory on January 3 at Heinz Field.
+After finishing with a disappointing 8–9 record to conclude the 2021 season, the Browns traded quarterback Baker Mayfield to the Carolina Panthers for a fifth-round draft pick.